zhailujun123/DA-CycleGAN-SR/readme.md

 # Introduction

 Please download the dataset from [here](https://github.com/jingyang2017/Face-and-Image-super-resolution).
-Then store High-resolution dataset into /../HR, and /../LR, respectively.
+Then store High-resolution dataset into /../HR, and low-resolution dataset into /../LR, respectively.

 # Usage